metwork-framework/mfdata/docs/500-switch_rules.md

 ### Example

-Let's say your add these lines in your plugin `config.ini`:
+Let's say you add these lines in your plugin `config.ini`:

 ```ini
 [switch_rules:fnmatch:first.core.original_basename]